Pro-Western former general Pavel favoured as Czechs elect president | Politics

 Former Czech army chief Petr Pavel, a mainstream pro-Western candidate backing aid for Ukraine, held a commanding poll lead over billionaire ex-premier Andrej Babis as Czechs began voting for a new president on Friday.

 Former Czech army chief Petr Pavel, a mainstream pro-Western candidate backing aid for Ukraine, held a commanding poll lead over billionaire ex-premier Andrej Babis as Czechs began voting for a new president on Friday.
 Voting booths opened at 2 p.m.
-(1300 GMT) on Friday and close at 2 p.m. on Saturday, with results expected later that day.
+(1300 GMT) on Friday and close at 2 p.m. on Saturday, with results expected within hours.

-Pavel, 61, a bearded retired general, is running as an independent and has the support of the Czech Republic's centre-right cabinet.
-But he has sought to project himself as a candidate who can bridge political divides.
-"I see the presidential post as a duty.
-I served this country and its people all my life and regardless of their party affiliation or who they voted for," Pavel said in a televised debate on private broadcaster Nova on Thursday evening.
+Pavel, 61, a bearded retired general, is running as an independent and has the support of the centre-right cabinet.
+He has sought to project himself as a candidate who can bridge political divides, unlike Babis who pledged to fight the government which he said failed to help people hit by soaring energy prices.

-He ran on a platform to keep his central European country strongly anchored in the European Union and NATO, and backs further military aid for Ukraine against Russia's invasion.
+Pavel's colleagues have said they value his calm, determined decision-making and ability to find consensus.
+He pledged to keep the central European country strongly anchored in the European Union and NATO, and continue full backing for Ukraine.

+"I am proud that we were among the first who stood up for (Kyiv) and that this support has not changed since," he said on Friday.
 Pavel also favours adoption of the euro common currency, a step that has been on the back-burner for years, and progressive policies such as gay marriage.

-BABIS PLAYS WAR CARD Babis, 68, is a combative business magnate in the chemicals, food, farming and media sectors who was prime minister for the period 2017-2021.
+BABIS PLAYS WAR CARD Babis, 68, is a combative business magnate in the chemicals, food, farming and media sectors who was prime minister from 2017 to 2021.
 He has had warm relations with Hungary's Viktor Orban, who has clashed with EU partners over rule of law.

+Babis, who heads the biggest opposition party, portrayed himself as the representative of poorer Czechs.
+"If people feel they are worse off than under Babis (era in government), they should vote Babis...and I would be their voice," he said after voting.

-On Friday, Babis said on Czech Radio that even small nations like Norway could bring about peace treaties.
-"So we could try with Russia and Ukraine," he said.
-Babis has the support of outgoing President Milos Zeman, a divisive figure over his 10 years in office who pushed for closer ties with Beijing and - until Russia invaded Ukraine - Moscow, as well as fringe forces such as the pro-Russian Communist Party.
+Babis has the support of outgoing President Milos Zeman, a divisive figure over his 10 years in office who pushed for closer ties with Beijing and - until Russia invaded Ukraine - Moscow, as well as fringe forces including the pro-Russian Communist Party.
+"I voted for General Pavel because – how to say it politely? – because I am looking forward to finally having a president we can be proud of," said voter Tomas Kodicek, 58.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)